Electrical Circuits Articles

 Solution

 a) The voltage source is in series with the current source.
-Since by definition a current source keeps the current passing through itself constant and the voltage source is in series with the current source, it should have the same current 10 A.
+Since by definition a current source keeps the current passing through itself constant and the voltage source is in series with the current source, it should have the same current

 Comments